chipsenkbeil/nested-struct/README.md

 ### Applying struct-level attributes to nested structs

 If you want to apply attributes on the generated, nested struct, you need to use the `@nested` marker.
-This can be used multiple times, but must occur BEFORE any field-specific attributes:
+This can be used multiple times, but must occur AFTER any field-specific attributes:

 ```rust